 Students will be provided with all subject specific texts and exercise books.
 Students may be asked to contribute to theatre trips financially and provide props or costumes for their assessed performances.

-Has a passion for, and is committed to, the subject.

-- Works well in a team and can perform in front of an audience. - Enjoys attending live theatre performances. - Is able to meet deadlines and work independently. - Has resilience in every aspect of performing. - You will have to attend at least five theatre performances.
+- Has a passion for, and is committed to, the subject. - Works well in a team and can perform in front of an audience. - Enjoys attending live theatre performances - Can meet deadlines and work independently.